-The Work/Industry Futures Research Program engages with the broader community by disseminating research findings through keynotes, invited presentations and seminars, and conference presentations as well as articles in news media, trade press and academic/industry blogs.
+The Centre for Decent Work & Industry engages with the broader community by disseminating research findings through keynotes, invited presentations and seminars, and conference presentations as well as articles in news media, trade press and academic/industry blogs.
 See below for examples of these engagement activities.

 Keynotes, seminars & presentations

 Inclusion and Work: Disability Perspectives

 Dr Jannine Williams and Dr Katherine Moore hosted a QUT Business School Alumni event, Inclusion and Work: Disability Perspectives, on Tuesday 19 February 2019.
 They were joined by Sinead Hourigan, Qld Director for Robert Walters, Mary Darke, Associate Director for Robert Walters, and Bill Gamack, CEO EPIC Assist, a disability employment services provider.
 The presenters shared their knowledge, experiences and research findings around creating and sustaining disability inclusive workplace practices in organisations.

 On the 30 August 2019, Kevin Sanson and the Digital Media Research Centre hosted a symposium titled The Power of Platforms.
 Robyn Mayes, Penny Williams and Paula McDonald presented papers on respectively, Rethinking platform-worker relationships: How photographers engage with digital platforms; Folding in Life: Embodying work in the digital economy; and Strategies of control in the organisation of care work via digital platforms.

 Paula McDonald was an invited speaker and panel member discussing ‘The future of work and living’ at the Transforming Innovation Systems Business Breakfast held at QUT Gardens Point on 2 October 2019.